julzaza/wildwitchherbs/_posts/2025-12-04-solstice-dreaming-mugwort-wormwood.md

 **The working**

-1. Prepare the room—tidy the bedside; dim the lights.
+1. Prepare the room: tidy the bedside; dim the lights.
 2. Light the candle and hold the herbs.
 Say:
    *“Night of pause and passage, open the path of vision.”*
 3. Place mugwort in or near the pillow; place wormwood at the foot or under the bed (not under the head).